Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 1. a verbal description of all injuries and other signs of violence

-2. whenever possible e.g. photos of the injuries, other photos, videos, message transcriptions
+2. whenever possible e.g., photos of the injuries, other photos, videos, message transcriptions

 Document to the citizen/client database: